 Director – Robert Siodmak, Screenplay – Roland Kibbee, Photography – Otto Heller, Underwater Photography – H.J.
 Hodges, Music – William Alwyn, Musical Director – Muir Mathieson, Makeup – Tony Sponzini, Art Direction – Paul Sheriff.
-Production Company – Warner Bros
+Production Company – Warner Brothers.

 Burt Lancaster (Captain Vallo), Nick Cravat (Ojo), Eva Bartok (Consuelo), Leslie Bradley (Baron Gruda), James Hayter (Professor Prudence), Torin Thatcher (Bellows), Noel Purcell (Pablo Murphy), Christopher Lee (Joseph)